 Yes.
-Some researchers believe that as much as 30% of regular cycles are anovulatory (no ovulation occurs).
-It is possible to have no signs of anovulation (meaning you have a regular cycle) but still be experiencing it.
-If you’re concerned that you may not be ovulating, talk to your health care provider.
+Some researchers believe that as much as 30 percent of regular cycles are anovulatory (no ovulation occurs).
+It is possible to have no signs of ovulation (meaning you have a regular cycle), but have this condition.
+If you’re concerned that you may not be ovulating, talk to your healthcare provider.

 What Is the Fertile Window?

 Your fertile window is the time during your cycle that intercourse is more likely to end in conception.
 The fertile window depends on your cycle and your luteal phase length, therefore, it’s different for everyone.
 Using an average cycle length (28 days) and luteal phase (14 days), your fertile window would be days 10 to 16 of your cycle.

 Ovulation Tracker: How Long Is the Window for Ovulation?

 Ovulation only occurs one day each month, and the egg that is released can only survive for 12 to 24 hours.
 A sperm needs to be sitting in the fallopian tube waiting for the egg to release.
 That’s why the days leading up to ovulation (as far as 3-5 days out) are so important for conception.

 Can You Get Pregnant Outside Your Fertile Window?